The Dangers of Using Phenibut

 Symptoms of Withdrawal

-According to the American Addiction Centers, it may take as long as six months for symptoms to dissipate when it comes to phenibut withdrawals.
+According to the NIH, it may take as long as six months for symptoms to dissipate when it comes to phenibut withdrawals.
 Of course, this depends on the dosage level a person is used to and how long the addiction has lasted.
 The drug affects GABA neurons in the brain, which can heighten both psychological and physical effects of withdrawals, such as these common symptoms:

 - Difficultly focusing